polygenea/polygenea.github.io/overview.md

 ------------------------------------------------------------

-Inferences and Derivations are both intended to fulfil the same objective: to represent the fact that some claims were constructed using other pieces of information.
+Inferences and Derivations are both intended to fulfil the same objective: to represent the fact that some claims were constructed using reasoning supported by other pieces of information within the dataset.
-Either can be used to model any reasoning that is based on a finite set of other nodes.
+Either Source type can be used to model any reasoning that is based on a finite set of other nodes.
 They differ primarily in that Inferences are more complicated to implement but are more language-independent and machine-understandable than Derivations.